Back to Blog

 Man facing a window sat at a desk

-• arranging a routine inspection
+• Arranging a routine inspection

-• chasing up rent payments
+• Chasing up missed rent payments

 1. why you’re trying to get hold of them